 Artificial Intelligence has captured the imagination of the entire world with its potential ability to solve complex societal problems of our times: universal access to healthcare and education, efficient transportation, increased efficiency in providing e-governance services to the public, etc. The Government of India has initiated widespread discussion on how India should strive to be among the top nations in the world in the AI ecosystem.
 The two-year M.Tech. in Artificial Intelligence is also a step in that direction; it aims to fill the critical needs of the industry and to fill the gap in the availability of high-end AI scientists and engineers.

-This is a program of the Division of EECS (https://eecs.iisc.ac.in) and is a joint effort of the four Departments in the Division: Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE).
-The joint effort of the departments makes this program more holistic and more inter-disciplinary.
+This programme is offered by the Division of EECS (comprising Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE) Departments) and Robert Bosch Centre for Cyber-Physical Systems (RBCCPS).
+The joint effort of the departments makes this programme more holistic and more inter-disciplinary.

-In the academic year 2021-22, 50 students will be admitted to the program.
+In the academic year 2022-23, 50 students will be admitted to the programme.

-After the students join, approximately equal number of students are assigned to each of the four departments, for administrative purposes.
-The structure of the program and the academic curriculum that the students go through remain uniform for all the students irrespective of the department to which they are assigned.
+After the students join, approximately equal number of students are assigned to each of the five departments, for administrative purposes.
+The structure of the programme and the academic curriculum that the students go through remain uniform for all the students irrespective of the department to which they are assigned.

 This answer is for Indian Citizens and Overseas Citizens of India.